oxjvstyna/Hack_Yeah_Babbyn/README.md

    docker-compose up
    ```
 4. CLick on the green button next to the Application.calss to start the application
-5. In case you encounter some error with connection (password issues) change the ports for the database in the aplication.yml (localhost:5432 to localhost:55432) and docker-compose
+5. In case you encounter some error with connection (password issues) change the ports for the database in the
+      - aplication.yml: localhost:5432 -> localhost:55432)
-      - "5432:5432" -> "55432:5432"
+      - docker-compose: "5432:5432" -> "55432:5432"
 6. For every application restart, restart also the database:

    ```bash